Edu590/Edu590/README.md

 ### Hey random alien! 👋

-Found my planet!
+Found my personal planet!
 Wonder how...
 Hmm... 🤔

 #### Here's a bit about me then!: